Athena Imperial

-Athena Mae Duarte Imperial-Rodriguez (born February 2, 1987) is a Filipino news field reporter, communication researcher and beauty queen.
+Athena Mae Duarte Imperial-Rodriguez (born February 2, 1987) is a Filipino news field reporter, communication researcher and beauty pageant titleholder.
 She competed in the eleventh edition of the national Miss Philippines Earth beauty pageant where she emerged as the winner and was crowned Miss Philippines Earth 2011.
 She was crowned Miss Earth-Water 2011 during the coronation night of the Miss Earth 2011 pageant held in the Philippines.

 Personal life and career

-Imperial was born on February 2, 1987, in Legazpi City, Albay, but grew up in Casiguran, Aurora.
+Imperial was born on February 2, 1987, in Legazpi, Albay, but grew up in Casiguran, Aurora.
 She is the eldest child of Angel Imperial, a Philippine National Food Authority employee, and the former Mercy Duarte, a housewife.
 Formerly, she worked as a researcher and writer for GMA television network's investigative news magazine show, Reporter's Notebook.
 She is a news anchor and senior correspondent at GMA News TV.

-On April 2, 2018, Imperial married stock market advocate Ben Rodriguez.
+On April 2, 2018, Imperial married stock market advocate John Ben Rodriguez.